Trading Forex and Fundamental Analysis

 GEOPOLITICAL RISKS AND EVENTS

-Forex exchange rates are very sensitive to geopolitical events and new political risks.
-Geopolitical risks include civil unrest, terrorism, war, extreme weather conditions or anything else that may jeopardize the economic stability and create uncertainty.
-Uncertainty reduces consumer spending and postpone investment decisions.
-Furthermore, uncertainty makes Forex investors willing to sell their currency positions.
-In the case of a major geopolitical event, Forex investors sell no matter the price they receive.
-During periods of extended global geopolitical uncertainty, the US Dollar and the Swiss Franc are considered as Safe Heavens for currency investors.
+Forex exchange rates are highly sensitive to geopolitical events and political risks.
+These risks include civil unrest, terrorism, war, extreme weather, or anything that threatens economic stability and creates uncertainty.
+Such uncertainty reduces consumer spending and delays investment decisions.
+Additionally, it prompts Forex investors to sell their currency positions.
+In major geopolitical events, investors may sell regardless of the price.
+During extended periods of global geopolitical uncertainty, the US Dollar and the Swiss Franc are considered safe havens for currency investors.

 -